What is Kawasaki Disease?

 Symptoms of this “Red” Disease

-Kawasaki Disease is a vascular disease mainly affecting young children, which if untreated can cause coronary artery damage.
+Kawasaki Disease is a type of vasculitis.
+It mainly affects young children but it can affect people of any age.
+It can be a serious illness as it can cause coronary artery damage – damage to the blood vessels in the heart.
 If treated early however, the majority of children recover well.
 Kawasaki Disease has a range of symptoms including a characteristic and distinctively persistent high fever for five days or more, rash, bloodshot eyes, “strawberry” tongue, cracked, dry lips, redness of the fingers and toes (sometimes skin peeling after ten days or more) and swollen glands in the neck.
 Kawasaki Disease can be present with some (partial) or all (full) of these symptoms.

 Professor R Tulloh, Professor of Congenital Cardiology, Bristol Children’s Hospital and Societi Board Member